 All students are eligible to create Umail accounts by following the appropriate instructions below.
-Graduate students are eligible to create Exchange accounts instead of or in addition to Umail accounts.
+Graduate and professional students are provided Exchange accounts by default, but are also eligible for Umail accounts.

-- If you're a newly admitted student, create a Umail account using the Starter Kit; see About creating first computing accounts for admitted students, faculty, staff, and affiliates.
+- If you're a newly admitted undergraduate student, create a Umail account using the Starter Kit; see About creating first computing accounts for admitted students, faculty, staff, and affiliates.

 - If you're currently a student, create a Umail account by following the instructions in At IU, if I already have some computing accounts, how do I get others?

 IU faculty and staff are not eligible for Umail accounts, and should continue to use existing mail services (i.e., IU Exchange).

 Students with a Umail account can access some Google Apps, such as Alerts, Calendar, Drive, Scholar, and Sites.
 Others, including Blogger, Books, Chrome Integration, Hangouts, Maps, Wallet, and YouTube, are unavailable with a Umail login for various reasons, including contractual limitations between IU and Google.
-No further apps can be added to IU's contract with Google.
-Anyone can access Google services not included in Umail with a Gmail account; create a new Google account.
+However, additional apps are available via Google at IU.

 To use a Umail account with available Google Apps, enter

-email@example.com as your username, and then enter your Umail vendor password; see At IU, how do I set or reset my vendor password for Imail or
+email@example.com as your username, and then enter your Umail vendor password; see At IU, how do I set or reset my vendor password for Imail or Umail?

 Accessing your mail